82ndAirborneDiv/lydia-droid/README.md

 STD Guidelines Android Native Mobile App (Lydia Droid)
 ===========
-This project is a version of the 2014 STD Guidelines built natively for Android smart phones.
+This project is a version of the 2015 STD Guidelines built natively for Android smart phones.

-The current CDC STD Guide available at: http://www.cdc.gov/std/treatment/2010/default.htm
+The current CDC STD Guide available at: https://www.cdc.gov/std/tg2015/default.htm

 ## Goals
 To develop and share a useful native Android app that provides access to the CDC STD Guidelines.

 ## Requirements
-* Android 4.0
+* Android 4.4

-## Roadmap
-* Update for 2014

 ## Contributing
 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)

 By contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the [Apache Software License v2](http://www.apache.org/licenses/LICENSE-2.0.html) or later.

-All comments, messages, pull requests, and other submissions received through CDC and PHIResearchLab.org pages including this GitHub page are subject to the Presidential Records Act and may be archived.
+All comments, messages, pull requests, and other submissions received through CDC and PHILab.cdc.gov pages including this GitHub page are subject to the Presidential Records Act and may be archived.
 Learn more http://cdc.gov/privacy

 ## License